IBM-Cloud/docs/services/IoT/devices/device_mgmt/requests.md

 - The action ``firmware/download``
 - The URI for the firmware image
 - A list of devices to receive the image, with a maximum of 5000 devices
-- Optional verifier string to validate the image
+- Verification string to validate the image (optional)
-- Optional firmware name
+- Firmware name (optional)
-- Optional firmware version
+- Firmware version  (optional)

-Example firmware download request on which all the following example messages are based:
+The following sample shows the firmware download request on which all the following example messages are based:

 ```
 {